10 Awesome Things To Do in Shanghai, China with Suggested Tours

 Near the Huangpu River is a waterfront area called The Bund or Waitan.
 It is a protected historical area as there are many international historical buildings, consulates, and trading houses.
 It is 1.6 kilometers long, filled with about 52 buildings with fantastic architecture.
 This is something you should not miss as you visit Shanghai, China.

-2. See the view from the Oriental Pearl TV Tower
+2. See the View from the Oriental Pearl TV Tower

 Getting There: From the Bund Sight Seeing Tunnel, you can walk here and exit at the Pudong Side; you can also take the metro and stop at Lujiazui Station and use Exit 1

 One of the top-rated (5A) scenic areas in China is the Oriental Pearl Radio & Television Tower.
 There are 15 levels where you can check out the city’s view; the highest, Space Module, is 351 meters high, while the Sightseeing floor (glass floor) is 259 meters high.
 Aside from the view, there’s a revolving restaurant, a hotel, and a shopping area.
+If you’re fascinated by space, be sure to check out the Technology Museum nearby, which features exhibits on space travel.

 Suggested Tour: Oriental Pearl Tower